robert-lindsey/WCRP/README.md

     0 1 1
     1 2 1

-In the above example, student 0 was initially presented with item 0 and produced an incorrect response, and then was presented with item 1 and produced a correct response.
-Student 1 was presented with item 2 and produced a correct response.
+In the above example, student 0 was initially presented with item 0 and produced an incorrect response, and then was presented with item 1 and produced a correct response; student 1 was presented with item 2 and produced a correct response.

 #### (Optional) Expert-provided skills

 Our model's nonparametric prior distribution over skill labels can leverage skill labels provided by a human domain expert.
 If you want to provide them to our model, create a text file with one line per item.
-Each line should contain an expert-provided skill ID.
+The ith line should be the expert-provided skill ID for the ith item.

-The parameter "beta" in the model controls how much the prior is drawn toward the expert-provided skills.
+The parameter beta in the model controls how much the prior is drawn toward the expert-provided skills.
 A value of 0 will have the model ignore the expert-provided skills, and the model will deterministically use the expert-provided skills as beta approaches 1.
-The command line options of our program allow you to hold beta constant at some specified value or to have the model give beta the Bayesian treatment (and treat it as another random nuisance variable).
+The command line options of WCRP allow you to hold beta constant at a specified value or to have the model give beta the Bayesian treatment by treating it as another random nuisance variable.

-## Example Usage
+## Usage

 Compiling WCRP produces two executable files: find_skills and cross_validation.
 Each has a variety of command line options you can view via the command line argument --help.